mohsen-amirian/IdfHydroPckg/README.md

 ## Logger and Data Storage

 This project includes a logger for recording important events and messages during execution.
 When cloning the project to your local system, data will be stored in the logs folder with a name based on the log_year_month_day structure.
 The logger is designed to assist in debugging and tracking the execution of functions within the package.
+Also it is capable of logging when being used , but you need to add 'logs/' directory first.